allquixotic/encuum/README.md

  - `database_file`: **Required**.
 This is a file name that will be created relative to the current directory (where you run this executable) which will contain your site data in [SQLite](https://sqlite.org/index.html) format.
  - `forum_ids`: **Optional.** A comma-separated list of forum IDs to extract into the database.
 If this field is blank or omitted, encuum will not extract forums.
 You can obtain a forum's ID by looking at the URL.
 For example, [this forum](https://www.enjin.com/forums/page/2/m/10826/viewthread/33743439-announcing-retirement-enjin-website-builder)'s number is `10826`.
 The number you're looking for is after the `/m/` in the URL.
  - `proxy`: **Optional.** Useful for using an HTTP proxy with the extractor, for example to view the content of the HTTP payloads for debugging purposes.
+ - `session_id`: **Optional.** Useful for specifying a long-lived Enjin Session ID (which gets printed shortly after the program starts up with this option omitted).
+If you specify a session_id, know that they are valid for approximately 30 days, and may be revoked by Enjin for any reason, requiring you to get a new one.
+The easiest way to get a new one is to remove this parameter from your .env and re-run the program.
+If you're running encuum very often, Enjin might stop issuing you Session IDs, so if you're running it, say, dozens of times per minute, it might be a good idea to cache the session ID this way.
+ - `subforum_ids`: **Optional.** A comma-separated list of subforum IDs to extract into the database. **Any subforum whose ID is not included in this list will _not_ be extracted or navigated.** This is useful if you know that you only care about specific subforums and you have a lot of posts in your forum in other subforums that you don't want to backup.
+Subforum IDs are the number after `/viewforum/` in the Enjin URL.
+You have to click on a specific subforum to get its ID.
+The URL path is usually of the form `/someforums/viewforum/12345/m/67890`, where in this example, `12345` is the subforum_id, and `67890` is the preset_id, also known as forum_id or forum instance ID.

 ## Example .env file: